AyhanMansur/A-Cool-Way-To-Setup-a-Open-VPN-Server/README.md

 *   **Performance:** Cloudflare adds minimal latency.
 For best speeds, choose a Google Cloud region close to your location (e.g., `us-central1`, `europe-west1`).
 *   **Security:** Never share your `.key` files publicly.
 Keep `cloudflared` and OpenVPN updated.
 *   **SSL Certificates:** You do **not** need a public SSL certificate for the server.
 Cloudflare handles SSL termination at the edge.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue.

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.